 STATE APPARATUS = the institutional structure through which state power is exercised.
 What then is "state power"?
 Therborn has some fairly complex - and at times a bit obscure - things to say about the concept of "state power", and I don't want to get into this here.
 Basically the idea is that state power is the capacity of the state to produce effects in the world.
+This isn't really different from my notion of power as the capacity to transform things.
 These effects are generated through institutions of the state, or apparatuses.
 Therborn's central thesis, like Offe's, is that these apparatuses have a distinctive class character in the sense that they impart to state power distinctive class-relevant effects: